sorilee/sorilee.github.io/_posts/2020-07-17-lambda-calculus.md

 **Notation.** The triple bar sign ($$\equiv$$) is used to denote so-called *syntactic equality* of λ-terms in literature ([Hindley], p. xx; [BDS], p.
 1).

-For example, the left-associative convention of applications may be examplified as:
+For example, the left-associative convention of the applicative notation may be examplified as:
 \\[
 LMN \equiv (LM)N.
 \\]

+**Remark.** Some authors, notably [B1984] (Convention 2.1.12) and [BDS] (Remark 1A.7), adopt the position that α-conversion is part of the syntactic equality of λ-terms.